kea-dev/kea-dev.github.io/docs/_posts/2023-01-27-technology-intro.md

 ---
 layout: post
 title:  "Technology Intro"
-categories: docker training
+categories: technology training
 author: lakruzz
+published: false
 ---
-This module introduces the fundamentals of Docker to programmers and developers with no prior knowledge or experience of Docker.
-It enable developers in general to utilising Docker as a mean to setup development environments programatically and to deploy their work using containers.
-The first step towards mastering _Infrastructure as Code_.
+Technology is a topic and a discipline just like _system development_ and _programming_.
+We will utilize tech and tech stacks to sustain and automate other disciplines, including _collaboration_, _documentation_, _verification_.
+The technology topic will focus on _infrastructe as code_ well actually _anything as code_.
 {: .kicker}

 # Structure
-This module is developed in the context of AP programme for Computer Science at Copenhangen School of Technology and Design (KEA).
-It's part of the fulfillment of the curriculum of the topic _technolgy_.
+This module is developed in the context of AP programme for Computer Science at Copenhagen School of Technology and Design (KEA).
+It's part of the fulfillment of the curriculum of the topic [_technology_](https://katalog.kea.dk/course/3050241/2022-2023){: target="_blank"}.